 With research showing 56% of workers reporting increased happiness working from home, especially due to more flexibility and a better work/life balance, then new working patterns and flexible hours are likely to be appealing for candidates and employees alike.
 Companies who can implement a more flexible approach to work are likely to reap the benefits for many years to come.

-Our guide looks the overall trends and what this means for companies, now and in the future.
+Our guide examines key trends and what this means for companies, now and in the future.

 Our guide takes an in-depth look at the different approaches to work and the opportunities this opens up.